thefcraft/flask_postgresql/readme.md

 # Flask PostgreSQL Library

-A PostgreSQL library for Flask inspired by Flask-SQLAlchemy.
-This library provides an easy-to-use interface for interacting with PostgreSQL databases in Flask applications.
+The Flask PostgreSQL library provides a convenient interface for integrating PostgreSQL databases into Flask applications.
+This library simplifies database interactions by offering an easy-to-use API similar to Flask-SQLAlchemy.

 ## Installation

-You can install the library using pip:
+You can install the Flask PostgreSQL library using pip:

 ```
 pip install flask-pgsql --user